 Whoop vs Oura: Resting Heart Rate

 Very good alignment here.
 Last year Oura had my resting heart rate in the low 40’s so I’m not sure if the uptick since my November 2021 change to the Oura 3.0 ring is a change in my body or a change in the technology.
-Again in August 2022 my tooth infection is clearly visible as heart rate spiked above 60 bpm.
+Again in August 2022 my tooth infection is clearly visible as heart rate spiked above 60 bpm, also other short spikes due to fevers or flu.

 Whoop vs Oura: Daily Kcal Burn